XiansAiPlatform/XiansAi.Website/docs/getting-started/2-first-flow.md

 ```

 !!! warning "Important"
-    The name workflow must be unique within your organization.
-You can see the list of workflow definitions on the XiansAI portal.
-You can change the name of the workflow by setting it at the `[Workflow]` attribute.
+    Each workflow name must be unique within your organization.
+You can view existing workflow definitions in the XiansAI portal.
+To customize a workflow's name, use the [Workflow] attribute:
     ```csharp
     [Workflow("My New Named Flow")]
     public class SimpleFlow: FlowBase
     ```

 !!! abstract "Did you know?"
-    Did you know that Xians.ai is capable of long running (persistent) flows?
-This means you are able to delay a workflow for days or months as required.
-The workflow will be paused and resumed when the delay is over.
+    Xians.ai supports long-running (persistent) flows.
+This means your workflow can be paused for days or months and will automatically resume when the delay period ends.

-## Configuring flow visualization
+## Enabling flow visualization

-We need to configure bundling the source code of the flow file into the assembly.
-Although this is not needed to execute flows, this is required for the flow visualization to work.
-Do this by adding the following xml to your `.csproj` file:
+To enable flow visualization, you need to bundle the flow's source code into the assembly.
+Add the following XML to your `.csproj` file:

 ```xml
   <ItemGroup>